surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 But not because people didn't know _how_ to write the tests.

 They'd either never felt the pain of not having tests, or they'd felt the pain of having _legacy_ tests.
-Two things I'd never experienced either.
+Two things I'd never experienced for myself.

 {{% callout %}}